Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 Instructions:

-Blend all ingredients until smooth.
-Store in a glass jar in the refrigerator.
+Mix everything to make a smooth paste.
+Keep it in a glass jar and store in the fridge.
 Use within 10 days due to aloe’s water content.

-Why it works: Aloe vera reduces inflammation and promotes tissue healing.
-Clove oil contains eugenol—a natural anesthetic and antimicrobial that reduces periodontal pathogens.
-Myrrh has been used medicinally for millennia as a topical antiseptic.
+Why it works: The inflammation reducing property and exfoliation encouraging effect of Aloe Vera are well known.
+Clove oil comprises of eugenol, a natural anesthetic and antimicrobial agent which helps to reduce periodontal pathogens.
+Myrrh has been traditionally used as a topical antiseptic for thousands of years.
 This is the dentist approved homemade toothpaste for sensitive gums and an excellent diy toothpaste for gum disease.
 It’s one of the most therapeutic Natural Toothpaste Recipes in this guide.
-If you struggle with gum health, these Natural Toothpaste Recipes offer genuine relief.
+Are you finding it difficult to maintain your gum health?
+If so, these natural toothpaste recipes can actually help you get relief.

 Recipe #3: The 60-Second Whitener (Stain-Lifting Calcium Powder) — Homemade Whitening Toothpaste Recipe